Arfin2me/sql-powershell-container/README.md

 instead of hardcoding instance names.

+Use in your Powershell to import databases:

+docker cp ".\DATABASE.bak" sql-docker-pwsh-final-sql-dev-1:/var/opt/mssql/backup/MyDatabase.bak

+It will overwrite the file at /var/opt/mssql/backup/MyDatabase.bak if it already exists.

+Then inside of Container powershell:
+Restore-DbaDatabase -SqlInstance $SqlInstance -Path "/var/opt/mssql/backup/MyDatabase.bak" -UseDestinationDefaultDirectories -WithReplace

 Uses localhost and TrustServerCertificate=True for simplicity.
 Avoid using in production without additional security hardening.

 Security Disclaimer